WICG/soft-navigations/README.md

 * Enable such measurement at scale - allowing the team that owns the measurement to be decoupled from the team that owns the app's logic.
 * Not rely on developers annotating soft navigations themselves.

-## Proposed Heuristics
+## Heuristics

 * The user initiated a soft navigation, by clicking on a DOM element, or using an unfocused "keydown" event.
-  - We considered using only semantic elements, but it seems to not match current real-world practices.
 * That operation resulted in an event handler firing (either a “click” event or a “navigate” event)
 * We then follow the tasks triggered by the event handler:
   - If it’s a “navigate” event, those tasks are part of the Promise passed to traverseTo()
   - If it’s a “click” or a "keydown" event, those tasks are spawned by the event handler itself
 * In case of a “click”  or a "keydown" event, the handler triggered tasks that included History.pushState() or History.replaceState() calls, or a change to the document’s location
-* The tasks modify DOM elements.
+* The tasks appends DOM elements, which result in contentful paints.
-  - We may try to limit that to specific DOM elements or some other heuristic regarding "meaningful" DOM modifications, in case we'd see the heuristic is too broad and captures modifications which should not be reasonably be considered navigations".
-* The next paint that contains a contentful element will be considered the soft navigation’s FCP.
+* The next paint after the user's interaction that contains a contentful element will be considered the soft navigation’s FCP.
-* The next largest contentful element will trigger LCP entries.
+* The next largest contentful element paint after the user's interaction will be considered a soft navigation LCP candidate.
-* Finally, we should consider limiting the amount of soft navigation detected in a certain timeframe (e.g. X per Y seconds).
+* It is possible that the soft navigation detection would happen after the above paints have happened.
+In this case the entries would be queued internally and fired once detection happens.

 ### [Task attribution](https://bit.ly/task-attribution)

 The above heuristics rely on the ability to keep track of tasks and their provenance.
 We need to be able to tell that a certain task was posted by another, and be able to create a causality chain between DOM dirtying and URL modifications to the event handler that triggered the soft navigation.

-Note: We would need to specify TaskAttribution as part of the event loop's processing in order to properly specify the heuristics above.

 ## Proposed API shape
 ```
 SoftNavigationEntry : PerformanceEntry {
-   unsigned long NavigationId;
 }
 ```
-[NavigationID](https://pr-preview.s3.amazonaws.com/w3c/performance-timeline/192/ca6936d...clelland:6e5497e.html#dom-performanceentry-navigationid) will be defined in Performance Timeline. ([explainer](https://docs.google.com/document/d/1sUPyBLPYtKPyyuu1-3XqJT1QUE6n0cRBZP5IfH8cjQE/edit?resourcekey=0-PpjDpPLPsFk8ips35GXj1w))

 The inheritance from `PerformanceEntry` means that the entry will have `startTime`, `name`, `entryType` and `duration`:
 * `startTime` would be defined as the time in which the user's interaction was received.
 See [discussion](https://bugs.chromium.org/p/chromium/issues/detail?id=1369680).